How to Make and Run a Quiz | AhaSlides Help

 When you have created your quiz slides, you can either invite your players to join your presentation, or you can join it yourself on your phone to test it out (which we recommend).

 To start, press the blue 'Present' button in the top-right corner of the editor.
-This will take you into presentation mode.
+This will take you into the quiz lobby, where players join your quiz before you start hosting it.

 👉 Important